How money moves around the world

 Let’s say you’re a Filipino teacher in Southern California, and you want to send money back to your parents, nieces and nephews.
 You have a number of options.

 If you wanted to send cash to be received as cash at a Western Union office in Manila the same day, it could cost you as much as $10.12 to send $200, the fees totaling about 5%.
-You could send the money digitally via a transfer service like Transferwise or Ria for cash pickup within a day for about $3, or less than 2% in fees.
+You could send the money digitally via a transfer service for cash pickup within a day for about $3, or less than 2% in fees.
 Online through Citibank, you could send the money for free, but your family abroad would have to have a Citi or a partner bank account.

 You’ve got lots of options thanks to the relationship between the U.S. and the Philippines, one of the densest remittance corridors in the world, which run in reverse of the global flow of labor.
 For other country pairings, the options for sending money home are often sparser, more expensive and harder to access.

 Global remittance totals have outpaced official development aid since the 1990s.
 In the past three years, according to Knomad, remittances to low- and middle-income countries (excluding China) overtook foreign direct investment as the largest source of money inflows.
 The flow of remittances is enabled by numerous companies and intermediaries that connect migrant workers to their families, providing not just money to survive on but funding small-scale, homegrown businesses in the developing world.